OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/advanced-utilities/updating-database-password.md

 * If {{SITENAME}} database password has been modified by a user, then this utility would update the new password in **{{SITENAME}}** application.

+Follow the steps given below for updating database password in OpsHub:

 {{#if product == "OIM"}}
 * Stop OpsHub Server/ Service before execution of this utility.
 {{/if}}